Jump to topic

 Oval Face Shape

 An oval face shape has balanced proportions.
-Your cheekbones are wider than your forehead, you have no sharp angles on your jaw or chin, and your face is longer than it is wide.
-Frames that are just as wide or wider than your cheekbones will help maintain your natural balance.
+Your cheekbones are wider than your forehead, and you have no sharp angles on your jaw or chin.
+An oval face is longer than it is wide.
+Frames just as wide or wider than your cheekbones will help maintain your natural balance.

 Ideal Frame Types: